Our Commissioners

 Privacy Commissioner

-The Privacy Commissioner administers the Privacy and Personal Information Protection Act 1998 (PPIP Act) and the Health Records and Information Privacy Act 2002 (HRIP Act).
+As Privacy Commissioner, her role includes the promotion of public awareness and understanding of privacy rights in NSW, as well as providing information, support, advice and assistance to agencies and the public.
+The Privacy Commissioner administers the Privacy and Personal Information Protections Act 1998 (PPIP Act) and the Health Records and Information Privacy Act 2002 (HRIP Act).

 Salary details